simeononsecurity/simeononsecurity.ch/content/articles/decoding-ssl/TLS_ Securing Your Website Data/index.en.md

 * **Authentication**: SSL/TLS verifies the identity of the server, ensuring that the client is communicating with the intended party.
 * **Confidentiality**: The data transmitted over SSL/TLS is encrypted, preventing unauthorized access.
 * **Integrity**: SSL/TLS ensures that the data remains intact and unaltered during transmission.
-* **Forward Secrecy**: SSL/TLS uses ephemeral keys, which means that even if the private key is compromised, past communications cannot be decrypted.
+* **Forward Secrecy**: SSL/TLS uses ephemeral keys, which means that even if the private key is compromised, past communications can't be decrypted.

 Implementing SSL/TLS on a website is crucial for protecting sensitive information and building trust with users.
 By following best practices and regularly updating SSL/TLS certificates, website owners can mitigate the risk of data breaches and ensure secure communication with their visitors.

 ### Benefits of SSL/TLS

 SSL/TLS provides numerous benefits for securing website data.
-One of the key advantages is the **encryption** of data during transmission, which ensures that sensitive information cannot be intercepted or tampered with by unauthorized individuals.
-Additionally, SSL/TLS enables **authentication** of the server, verifying that the website being accessed is legitimate and not an imposter.
+One of the key advantages is the **encryption** of data during transmission, which ensures that sensitive information can't be intercepted or tampered with by unauthorized individuals.
+Also, SSL/TLS enables **authentication** of the server, verifying that the website being accessed is legitimate and not an imposter.
 This helps to prevent **phishing** attacks and protects users from unknowingly sharing their personal information with malicious actors.
 Another benefit of SSL/TLS is the establishment of a [secure channel](https://docs.paloaltonetworks.com/advanced-url-filtering/administration/url-filtering-features/inspect-ssl-tls-handshakes) between the client and the server, which allows for the **integrity** of data to be maintained throughout the communication process.
 This ensures that the data received by the client is exactly the same as the data sent by the server, without any modifications or alterations.

 Implementing SSL/TLS
 --------------------